luismudder/Matrices/README.md

 # Matrices
-Class in js than make operations with Matrices, oparations like: transpose, subtration, sum, multiply, hadamard products.
+nodejs module than make operations with Matrices, oparations like: transpose, subtration, sum, multiply, hadamard products.
 >Perfect for FeedForward(Neural Network)

->
+**news:**

+  >Matrices.js now is a nodejs module;

+  >new exception(read in Exceptions);

 **Functions:**

 * Matrices()